Top Tips for Making Ultrasound-Guided Vascular Access Procedures Safer

 - Begin your guidance at the center of the long access of the vessel, as opposed to the edges.
 The advantage of this: if your needle goes slightly off-plane, it will still be firmly located within the vessel.

 - Cut the image diagonally to help determine what angle you should use to insert the needle.
 Angles that are closer to 90 degrees off of the ultrasound beam will result in better visualization.
-But remember: the more vertical your approach, the more difficult it will be visualize the needle.
+But remember the more vertical your approach, the more difficult it will be to visualize the needle.

 - If you have inserted the needle in-plane and still are not able to see the tip, hold the needle still, then slowly sweep the transducer from side to side until you are firmly in line with the needle.